Florida Department of Health in Santa Rosa County Addresses County Health Rankings

-Milton, Fla. — The Florida Department of Health in Santa Rosa County recognizes the value in measuring health outcomes and today acknowledged the 2018 County Health Rankings & Roadmaps tool released by the University of Wisconsin and the Robert Wood Johnson Foundation.
-This study highlights the many community factors that influence health and uses established data, much of which is available from the department at www.FLHealthCHARTS.com.
+Milton, Fla. —The Florida Department of Health in Santa Rosa County recognizes the value in measuring health outcomes and today acknowledged the 2022 County Health Rankings & Roadmaps tool released by the University of Wisconsin and the Robert Wood Johnson Foundation.
+This study highlights the many community factors that influence health and uses established data, much of which is available from the department on Florida Health Charts.

-These rankings are a snapshot of the health of counties across the country and they emphasize that health is not a singular effort but a combined work in progress across all community partners.
-The department works in collaboration with local governments, non-profit organizations, health care facilities, business groups, schools, faith-based organizations and many other stakeholders to improve the health of all people in Santa Rosa County.
+These rankings are a snapshot of the health of counties across the country, and they emphasize that health is not a singular effort but a combined work in progress across all sectors of the community.
+The DOH-Santa Rosa, utilizing the data from the rankings, works in collaboration with local governments, non-profit organizations, health care facilities, business groups, schools, faith-based organizations, and many other stakeholders to improve the health of all people in Santa Rosa County.
 These rankings use data related to physical environments, social and economic factors, health behaviors and clinical care.

-In Santa Rosa County, the Community Health Improvement Plan (CHIP) is designed to address specific opportunities for improved health that have been identified by the community.
-The department has partnered with many stakeholders to implement the CHIP and collaborates regularly to track progress.
+The Community Health Improvement Plan is designed to address specific opportunities for improved health that have been identified by the community.
+The DOH- Santa Rosa has partnered with many stakeholders and AHER to implement activities and collaborates regularly to track progress.